Non-parametric Causal Inference in Dynamic Thresholding Designs

-We work under the general dynamic model introduced in \cref{sec:model}.
-Our first goal will be to provide a reduced-form characterization of the policy gradient in dynamic thresholding designs and connect it to an RD estimand that can be interpreted as a marginal policy effect.
-This characterization will later serve as the foundation for developing a tractable method for estimation and inference in dynamic thresholding designs.
+Our target estimand $\tauRD$ as defined in \eqref{eq:mpe_dynamic} involves counterfactual reasoning about how various moments would change as we change the treatment threshold $c$; however, for the purpose of estimation and inference, we only have access to data collected at a single status-quo threshold $c$.
+As such, our first task will be to provide an identification result $\tauRD$ in terms of moments of the observed data.

-To meaningfully evaluate how changing the threshold $c$ affects the value function $V(\pi_c)$ defined in \eqref{eq:value_dynamic}, we seek to characterize the negative policy gradient $-\partial V(\pi_c)/\partial c$, which represents the marginal effect on total discounted welfare of infinitesimally lowering the cutoff (i.e., treating slightly more units).
-As in \cref{lemma:classical-RD-as-policy-gradient} for the cross-sectional case, we show that this gradient can be expressed in terms of conditional response functions and the density of the running variable at the cutoff.
-However, the dynamic setting introduces an additional complexity:~The relevant conditional response functions must now account for all future treatment dynamics induced by changing the treatment assignment for the current period.
+To this end, we start by providing an identification result for the policy gradient $\partial V^Y(\pi_c)/\partial c$ under the general dynamic model introduced in \cref{sec:model}.
+In the cross-sectional case, \cref{lemma:classical-RD-as-policy-gradient} shows that this gradient can be expressed in terms of conditional response functions and the density of the running variable at the cutoff.
+The dynamic setting introduces an additional complexity:~The relevant conditional response functions must now account for all future treatment dynamics induced by changing the treatment assignment for the current period.
 To formalize this, we introduce the $Q$-function (or action-value function), which plays a central role in reinforcement learning and dynamic treatment regime analysis: